AndrewDiles/learning-math-game/README.md

 Includes 5 build in modes of play:

-- counting shapes
+- counting fruit
-- addition with shapes
+- addition with fruit
 - addition with numbers
-- subtraction with shapes
+- subtraction with fruit
 - subtraction with numbers

 ---